 Introduction to Reports

-The Discussions graph show the number of discussions by their state: Open, Resolved and Assigned*.
+The Discussions graph show the number of discussions by their state: Open, Resolved and Assigned (discussions with an assigned Lighthouse or Github ticket).
 You can view the data by week, month or year.

 The Comments graph displays the number of comments from your Support Staff and Users.
 You can view the data by week, month or year.

 The Support History table shows the statistical averages for discussions.
 You can view the data by week, month or year.
-In this table you can also view the data for every individual discussion including initial response time, responder name, and resolution time or you can download the CSV data used to build most of our graphs.
+In this table you can also view the data for every individual discussion including initial response time, responder name, and resolution time or you can download the data in CSV format.

 The Discussion Volume graph is a heat map of when discussions come into your Tender site broken out by hour and day.
 This metric helps you schedule when additional team members may be needed to respond to support request, or to show when specific incidents with your application may have brought in a large number of requests.